Tatra chamois: Population and distribution

-Introduction to the Low Tatras
+Low Tatras

-Because of concerns about survivability in its native range, the Tatra chamois was also artificially introduced into the Low Tatras mountains, situated south of Tatras, between the years 1969 and 1976, to create a reserve population there.
-The introduction involved 30 individuals and was successful as the population grew to a stable 100-130 individuals.
+Because of concerns about survivability in its native range, the Tatra chamois was also reintroduced into the Low Tatras mountains, situated south of the Tatras, between 1969 and 1976, to create a reserve population there.
+Chamois skull and skeletal fragments found in caves suggest that the species was present in this mountain range a few thousand years ago.
+The reintroduction involved 30 individuals and was successful as the population grew to a stable 100-130 individuals.

 However, recent DNA studies have shown that the Low Tatras population crossbred with Alpine chamois migrating from the Fatra mountains and the Slovak Paradise National Park.
-The Low Tatra chamois are no longer considered pure and therefore cannot act as a reserve population for the Tatra chamois.
+The Low Tatra chamois are no longer considered genetically pure and therefore cannot act as a reserve population for the Tatra chamois.
 The Alpine chamois were introduced into Slovakia for hunting purposes before the Tatra chamois were officially classified as a separate subspecies.